 Like any safety issue, everyone wants to know: is the design mostly responsible, or are operators at fault for the increasing rates of under-ride accidents?
 It turns out, there’s a bit of blame on both ends.

 Forklift manufacturers say that the fault in this type of accident lies with the workplace and with the operator, not the forklift.
 The fact is that there are things that both the employer and the operator can do to prevent under-ride from happening.
 The employer can make changes to either the forklift or the workplace.
 You, the driver, can pay closer attention to where you are going, especially when backing up.

-Do you know what else sucks about the Omaha accident?
-According to a friend of the deceased, he had been complaining about safety issues at the plant and, “knew something bad was going to happen.”
-Dudes, if you want to risk your life at work, join the army or the fire department.
+Here’s another depressing thing about that Omaha accident: according to a friend of the deceased, he had been complaining about safety issues at the plant and, “knew something bad was going to happen.”
 If you are a forklift driver and spot a safety hazard at work, speak to your boss or your union rep. If they don’t fix it, report it to OSHA.

 For more information about under-ride hazards and stand-up forklifts, especially how to prevent this tragic hazard, check out this OSHA Safety and Health Information Bulletin.